craiig/HOTDOGSEAGULL/readme.md

  * Ridiculous name

 ## Installation ##
 Depends on ffprobe that's provided by ffmpeg.
 You can install this using Homebrew or whatever package manager you have on your system.
+If you have issues with transcoding, check the ffmpeg configuration section for the flags you need.

 Depends on node packages: express, dot, node-ffprobe, fluent-ffmpeg